gritzko/swarm/README.md

 * [Syncable](lib/Syncable.js) – abstract base class that implements most of op(log) related logic.
     A Syncable is an abstract object that is "synced".
     Syncables have a number of hidden fields, \_version and \_id being the most important.
-    The \_oplog field contains some of the applied operations; which and how many depends on implementation (e.g. see log compaction discussion by Kreps).
+    The \_oplog field contains some of the applied operationopedia; which and how many depends on implementation (e.g. see log compaction discussion by Kreps).
 * [Model](lib/Model.js) – simple Last-Write-Wins implementation, extends Syncable.
     Backbone-like synced JavaScript object.